EvgeniyEgoorov/Wartsila_lvl2/README.md

 A simple solution for the Account Manager REST API, created using the Django Rest Framework.
 I solved the task as part of jod interview.

-## Guide:
-The list of available API methods and their description are presented in `requests.http`.
-To send HTTP requests, I used the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for Visual Studio Code.

 ## Initial requirements:

 - display a list of all accounts